daljitdokal/aws-server-setup-with-terraform/README.md

 **Testing:**

-Run the folling command to test if its installed correctly:
+Run the following command to test if its installed correctly:

 ```bash
 terraform -v
 ```

 ## Step 2 - Setup VSCode